 What are the aims of this leaflet?

 This leaflet has been written to help you understand more about intralesional steroid therapy.
-It tells you what intralesional steroid therapy is, what is involved and what the potential side effects are.
+It explains what intralesional steroid therapy is, what is involved and what the potential side effects are.

 What is intralesional steroid therapy?

-This is a procedure involving the injection of a steroid solution into abnormal skin, with the aim of improving its appearance or reducing symptoms such as itch or pain.
-The steroid preparation most frequently used in this procedure is called triamcinolone acetonide, and you may hear the procedure referred to as “intralesional triamcinolone”.
+This is a procedure involving the injection of a steroid solution directly into the skin lesion or immediately below the skin, with the aim of improving its appearance and/or reducing symptoms such as itch or pain.
+The steroid preparation most frequently used in this procedure is called triamcinolone acetonide, and is sometimes referred to as “intralesional triamcinolone”.

 What is a steroid?

-The injection of a steroid into the skin has two advantages over topical and oral steroid treatment; firstly, it will often be more effective in treating deep-seated conditions than a steroid cream or ointment, and secondly, it will only affect the area in which it is injected rather than have the general effects of a steroid taken by mouth.
+The injection of a steroid directly into the affected area of skin has two advantages over topical and oral steroid treatment: firstly, it will often be more effective in treating deep-seated conditions than a steroid cream or ointment (topical treatment) and, secondly, it will only affect the area of skin in which it is injected rather than affecting the whole body which is what happens when a steroid tablet (oral treatment) is taken by mouth.

 What conditions can be treated with intralesional steroid?